tombrille/svelteplot/src/routes/introduction/+page.md

 Noticed how SveltePlot added **axes automatically**?
 That's because it assumes that most plots will benefit from axes and it adds them implicitely.
 (You can disable this by passing `axes={false}` to the Plot component).
 :::

-Let's say we also want to add a grid and a horizontal rule at zero, and fill the area between the line and the rule.
+Let's say we also want to add a grid and a horizontal rule at zero.
 To activate the implicit grids we set the `grid` flag.
-Then we add the `RuleY` and `AreaY` marks.
+Then we add the `RuleY` mark with `y` set to zero.

 ```svelte
 <Plot grid>